 Sometimes, you can do everything right with your oral hygiene and still find yourself facing gum problems.
 That’s because genetics can play a part in your susceptibility to gum disease.
 If your parents or other close relatives have struggled with periodontal issues, you may have a higher risk of developing them, too.
 This doesn’t mean gum disease is inevitable, but it does mean you should be extra diligent with your at-home care and professional check-ups.
 When you share your family history with our expert team, we can create a personalized care plan to keep your gums as healthy as possible.

-How We Check for Gum Disease
+How Your Dentist Checks for Gum Disease

 Figuring out the health of your gums is more than just a quick look during your check-up.
 It’s a detailed investigation to get a clear picture of what’s happening above and below the gumline.
 When you come in for an appointment, our team takes a careful, holistic approach to your oral health.
 We believe that a thorough evaluation is the foundation for creating a treatment plan that’s perfectly tailored to you.
 This process helps us catch potential issues early and decide on the best course of action, whether that’s a routine cleaning or a more focused deep cleaning treatment.